Greiye/Artheria/The Caernes March/Iron-Tail.md

 .
 Grants you the ability to use the S.M.I.T.E.
 Laser Cannon.
 As a bonus action, you spend one Charge to fire the laser.
 The laser has a range of 60/180, uses your STR/DEX/or CHA modifier for the attack roll, and deals 2d6+CHA mod radiant damage.
 You can use divine smite with this ranged attack.

 #### Avenger Model.
-Grants you the ability to use Challenger Array.
+Grants you the ability to use **Challenger Array**.
 As a bonus action, you spend one charge to issue a challenge to a target within 30 ft.
 They make a CHA saving throw, and if they fail, they cannot attack anyone but you.
 If they miss their attack, you get an attack of opportunity.

 #### Defender Model
-.
-Grants you the ability to use Ablative Field.
+Grants you the ability to use **Ablative Field**.
 As a bonus action, you spend one charge to grant yourself Barrier Points equal to 10+Xd8, where X is your CHA modifier.

 #### Excavator Model
 .
 Grants you the ability to use the Giga Excavator Drill, a martial weapon that deals 1d8 piercing damage and if it hits an object, the hit is automatically a critical hit.
 This drill counts as a +1 magical weapon.
 As a bonus action, you can spend a charge to rev up the drill, adding 2d8 to the damage until you hit a target with it.